Have you ever wondered what it is like to have ADHD or a learning disorder like dyslexia, dysgraphia or dyscalculia?

 student with a math disability might feel working out a problem that

 requires the integration of mathematics skills"

 Please visit my website for more information about ADHD, learning differences and other mental health concerns, http://www.kctherapist.com/.

-Licensed psychologist providing respectful, confidential counseling, testing and other mental health services in the Kansas City, Leawood, Overland Park area.
+Mindfulness coaching and classes.
 Individual, couples and family therapy for adolescents and adults experiencing a variety of life concerns such as relationship problems, depression, anxiety, stress, grief and loss.
-Testing and assessment of individuals age six and up for conditions that impact learning such as dyslexia and other learning disabilities, ADHD, Autism
+Testing and assessment of individuals age six and up for conditions that impact learning such as dyslexia and other learning disabilities, ADHD, Autism.